-First of all, Groovebook is a free App (currently on iPhone only; Android version is expected soon) that ties into your camera roll, allowing you to choose which photos you would like printed.
+First of all, Groovebook is a free App for iPhone *and* Android that ties into your camera roll, allowing you to choose which photos you would like printed.
 The photos are printed on 4.5″ x 6.5″ glossy photo paper, then sent to you in a book – 100 photos for the first book, anywhere from 40-100 in subsequent books – and you pay just $2.99 for shipping and handling. *Note: at this time, books can only be shipped within the US.

 When you sign up for your first book, you are actually signing up for a monthly subscription service.
 Each month before the submission due date, you will be reminded to choose your 40-100 photos to be printed and sent to you.
 You pay $2.99 shipping & handling each time from the credit card assigned to your account.
 You can cancel at any time.

 Here’s a very clear outline of how the Groovebook process works:

 I see a lot of value in what Groovebook has to offer, and beyond receiving my initial book for free (thanks to a holiday promotion), for now I will maintain my monthly subscription and pay the $2.99 to see future benefits of using Groovebook.

 I highly recommend you give Groovebook a try, too, and right now you can do it ABSOLUTELY FREE, without even paying the $2.99 shipping and handling.
 Just be aware that even though you will not be charged, you will still be asked for a credit card and will still be signing up for a monthly subscription.
 If you do not wish to maintain that subscription, make sure to cancel before your first monthly charge.

 To take advantage of this offer: